hideyuk1-jp/todoistchute/README.md

 ## How to use

-### Set the estimated time for task
+### Set the estimated time for a task

-Depending on Todoist's plan, set the estimate time for label or text for task.
+Depending on Todoist's plan, set the estimated time for label or text for a task.

-In the initial state, Todoistchute checks the presence of labels in the page and calculates automatically from label or text.
+In the initial state, TodoistChute checks the presence of labels on the page and calculates automatically from label or text.

-#### 1. Label (for paid plan)
+#### 1. Label (for Todoist premium plan)

-Enter the estimated time to the label in task in minutes as "//60".
+Enter the estimated time to the label in a task in minutes as "//60".

 ![](ss/en01.jpg)

-#### 2. Text（for free plan）
+#### 2. Text（for Todoist free plan）

-Enter the estimated time to the text in task in minutes as "//60".
+Enter the estimated time to the text in a task in minutes as "//60".

 ![](ss/en03.jpg)

 ### Options

-You can change the settings as necessary.
+You can change the settings as necessary.

 [chrome://extensions/](chrome://extensions/)